lightstep/opentelemetry-examples/collector/haproxy/README.md

 ### Charting the data

-You can see the metrics emitted by HAProxy by inspecting its Prometheus end point at: http://localhost:8404/metrics and [build dashboards][ls-docs-dashboards] in Lightstep.
+You can see the metrics emitted by HAProxy by inspecting its Prometheus end point at: http://localhost:8404/metrics and [build dashboards][ls-docs-dashboards] using these metrics in Lightstep.

 ## Configuration

 You will need a build of the OpenTelemery collector that includes the Prometheus receiver.
 This example uses the [collector-contrib][docker-collector-contrib] images published to dockerhub.
-The Installation of the OpenTelemetry Collector varies, please refer to the [collector documentation](https://opentelemetry.io/docs/collector/) for more information.
+For other ways to install and run the collector see [collector documentation](https://opentelemetry.io/docs/collector/) for more information.

 ### Collector Configuration